Pushing Stock Updates to Etsy

 Note: this authentication process is only to obtain new permissions from Etsy to push data to your store, this will not impact any of your existing data or pulls.

-- Select Save to confirm your changes.
+- Select Save Settings to confirm your changes.
 Stock Push is now enabled and monitoring for changes in your stock levels.

 Stock Pushes will only be sent automatically if Auto-Push is enabled (Business/Growth plans).
 Otherwise, you will push manually.

-Viewing your Stock Push Activity
+Viewing your Stock Push page

-- From the top menu page, hover over the ⋮ option and select the Stock Push option
+- From the top menu page, hover over the ⋮ option

 How to manually push a stock update to Etsy